 You may cancel or change your appointment by contacting Pearson VUE 24 hours prior to the appointment time at www.pearsonvue.com/theconference or by phone at 1-800-709-0180.
 It is your responsibility to cancel or change the appointment within the cancellation/change guidelines.
 It is also your responsibility to keep the email you receive from Pearson VUE confirming the canceled/changed appointment.
 If a change is made via phone, keep a record of the date, time, and the name of the representative you spoke with.
 If you do not reschedule or cancel your exam with Pearson VUE at least 24 hours in advance of your appointment, you will forfeit the exam fee.
 In that case, you will have to re-register for the exam and pay the appropriate exam fees to The Conference.
 There are no exceptions to this policy.

-When will my scores be sent to the state licensing board?
+When will my results be sent to the state licensing board?

-Once you sat for the NBE The Conference will release your scores to the state(s) you indicated on your NBE application.
+Once you have sat for the NBE The Conference will release your results to the state(s) you indicated on your NBE application.
 If you would like to have an official copy sent to another state, you can do so by submitting the appropriate order form along with the $50 processing fee for each state.
-Please allow 5-10 business days from the time The Conference releases your scores to the time the state licensing board receives them.
+Please allow 3-5 business days for your state to receive your results.

 What will I receive from The Conference following the exam?

 Once you have passed the NBE (both sections), The Conference will mail an NBE wall certificate with your name, school, and year you passed the NBE to the address provided on your application.
 Allow three to four weeks for delivery.
 Wallet ID cards are available upon request.
 Additional wall certificates and ID cards are available for purchase from The Conference.
 Order forms can be submitted online at www.theconferenceonline.org.
 Wall certificates can be purchased for $30 and ID cards for $20.